Charzard4261/DBD-ResourcePackManager/README.md

 To uninstall, use Windows' "Add or Remove Programs" tool.
 After uninstalling, there are some leftover files in the `%LocalAppData%\DBD-ResourcePackManager\` folder, so please remove them to get your storage back!
 Uninstalling the program does not remove any packs you have installed to the game.

+## Submitting a Pack
+Follow the instructions in the [Pack Repository](https://github.com/Charzard4261/DBD-ResourcePackManager-Packs) to upload your pack.
+It may take a day to get added as it has to be manually checked.

 ## Contributing
 If there's something you want to add, please do!
 Fork this repository and submit a pull request when you're happy with what you've changed.
 I apologise in advance for the spaghetti!

+## Additional Info
+- Icon made by Sherboffy using [a Folder icon created by kumakamu - Flaticon](https://www.flaticon.com/free-icons/folder)
+- A big thank you to the DBD Wiki Team, who have been keeping all of the DBD asset images up-to-date